 Do SIL Providers Have to Be Registered in 2026?
 Mandatory Registration Explained

-The NDIS Commission has announced from the 1st July 2026, transition to mandatory registration will commence and unregistered providers will no longer be able to deliver SIL supports.
+The NDIS Commission has announced that from the 1st July 2026, transition to mandatory registration will commence.
 This is a significant change for the sector, as SIL has historically been available from both registered and unregistered providers.
-Under the new framework, SIL is classified as a high-risk support requiring mandatory registration, independent audits, and compliance with specific Practice Standards.
+Under the new framework, SIL is classified as a high-risk support requiring mandatory registration, certified audits, and compliance with specific Practice Standards.

 What Are the New Practice Standards for SIL Providers?